Health & Safety

 -

-Runny nose: The baby has a runny or stuffy nose with green discharge.
+Runny nose: The child has a runny or stuffy nose with thick green discharge.

 -

-Decreased feeding: The baby is not feeding well or not having their usual wet diapers
+Decreased feeding: The child is feeding has decreased or having dry diapers.

 -

-Body aches: The baby displays body aches or general discomfort/fussiness.
+Body aches: The child displays body aches or general discomfort/fussiness.

 -